Do Foundational Audio Encoders Understand Music Structure?: Experiments

-\textbf{Dataset.} We used the Harmonix~\cite{dataset_harmonix} dataset, which consists of 912 songs totaling approximately 3,400 minutes and spans multiple genres.
+We used the Harmonix~\cite{dataset_harmonix} dataset, which consists of 912 songs totaling approximately 3,400 minutes and spans multiple genres.
 We converted the function labels in the dataset into seven types (`intro,' `verse,' `chorus,' `bridge,' `inst,' `outro,' and `silence') according to~\cite{MSA_2022_bytedance_icassp}.
-We conducted 8-fold cross-validation experiments: six were used for training, one for validation, and one for testing.
+We performed 8-fold cross-validation with a 6-1-1 split for training, validation, and testing, respectively.